 Breast Implant Placement

-When creating your customized aesthetic plan for your breast augmentation, one of the most important options you will discuss with your surgeon is the placement of your breast implants.
+The placement of the breast implants is another important part of your procedure.
 There are essentially two breast implant placement options to choose from:

 - Allows for a larger breast implant size